Gale Scholar Asia Pacific, Digital Humanities Oxford Fellowship

 Apply for a Visiting Fellowship

 - Two letters of recommendation from the referees named in the application form.
 Applicants should ask the referees to comment on their professional knowledge of the applicant and the contribution the proposed research would make to scholarship.
-The referees should be asked to send their letters by email to email@example.com, to arrive by the application deadline.
+The referees should be asked to send their letters by email directly to the support officer for Digital Scholarship at Oxford (email@example.com), to arrive by the application deadline.